Population Headlines Are Grim, but West Michigan is Doing Something Right

 West Michigan is doing all these things, and TalentFirst and its member CEOs are playing a significant role in these efforts with initiatives spanning from preschool to retirement.
 Some recent examples:

-Addressing scarcity and cost of child care: Working in partnership with the Early Childhood Investment Corporation, we recently published a report on the poverty-level wages that are driving early childhood educators from the workforce, resulting in shortages and increased costs that force many parents to opt out of the workforce — as was the cast for more than 600,000 Michigan parents in 2021.
+Addressing scarcity and cost of child care: Working in partnership with the Early Childhood Investment Corporation, we recently published a report on the poverty-level wages that are driving early childhood educators from the workforce, resulting in shortages and increased costs that force many parents to opt out of the workforce — as was the case for more than 600,000 Michigan parents in 2021.
 Read the report, which lays the groundwork for a statewide unifying wage scale: “Balancing the Scales.”

 Promoting early literacy: For years, TalentFirst has been raising the alarm about Michigan’s slide toward the bottom in early literacy.
 We have led many collaborative initiatives and most recently shined a light on the issue with publication of an interactive dashboard documenting third-grade reading scores for nearly every elementary school in the state.
 The purpose is to empower educators, employers, parents and school board members to recognize the crisis and seek solutions.
 We are using this tool as we engage with West Michigan superintendents to drive an urgent regional response.